adab1ts/chefbox/cookbooks/jobs/README.md

 This cookbook deploys a simple, yet flexible backup utility.
 The following recipes are applied:

-- `base::default` - puts jobs directory structure and configuration in place.
+- `jobs::default` - puts jobs directory structure and configuration in place.
-- `base::backup` - puts backup scripts and configuration in place.
+- `jobs::backup` - puts backup scripts and configuration in place.

 ## Requirements